johnnychang25678/scooter-app/README.md

 The backend service will start at http://localhost:3000 locally

 ## API documentation
+**For detailed documentation, start the app and visit: http://localhost:3000/api (generated with swagger)**

+Endpoints:
 - GET /scooters: search for scooters data, support query params
 - POST /scooters: create a scooter data
 - PUT /scooters/{id}: update a scooter data by id
-- **For detailed documentation, start the app and go to (generated with swagger): http://localhost:3000/api**